-The task of bringing order and coordination to the myraid communications that affect Israel's cause is complicated by the fact that an enterprise responsibile for bettering Israel's image must depend on, and work with, autonomous groups that have multiple other jobs to do.
+The task of bringing order and coordination to the myriad communications that affect Israel's cause is complicated by the fact that an enterprise responsible for achieving improved understanding of Israel must depend on, and work with, autonomous groups that have multiple other jobs to do.

-For the purposes of this report, we recommend what would seem essential -- a coordinated structure with three parts: in Israel, Washington and New York.
+For the purposes of this report, we recommend what would seem essential -- three professional staffs that would work together; one in Israel, one in Washington and one in New York.